Inflation in Hong Kong

 Hong Kong - Inflation

-For the November–January period, the average of the month-on-month variations in consumer prices was 0.1% in seasonally-adjusted terms, down from 0.2% in the three-month period from October to December 2018.
+For the January–March period, the average of the month-on-month variation in consumer prices was 0.2% in seasonally-adjusted terms, unchanged from the three-month period from December to February.

-FocusEconomics Consensus Forecast panelists expect inflation to average 2.3% in 2019, which is unchanged from last month’s forecast.
-The panel expects inflation to average 2.2% in 2020.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.2% in 2019, which is unchanged from last month’s forecast.
+The panel expects inflation to average 2.2% again in 2020.

 Hong Kong - Inflation Data